|

 are not sown in wealth or greed,

-rather through our deeds.
+rather through your deeds.

 "God"